yuuushio/dwm/README.md

 # dwm - dynamic window manager
-My dwm configuration; intending to optimize my workflow to be efficient, as well as, productive.
+My personal dwm configuration; intending to optimize my workflow to be efficient and productive, on top of being aesthetically pleasing.

 *Heavily inspired by Luke Smith*